 Withdrawals or surrenders may be subject to contingent deferred sales charges.
 Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 59½, may be subject to an additional 10% federal income tax penalty, sometimes referred to as an additional income tax.
 Withdrawals, other than from IRAs or employer retirement plans, are deemed to be gains out first for tax purposes.
 Withdrawals reduce the account value and the living and/or death benefits.

-mortality expense and administration fees, with an additional fee related to the professional
+to 1.95% for mortality expense and administration fees, with an additional fee related

-investment options.
-The fees will vary depending on the underlying annuity and investment
+to the professional investment options.
+The fees will vary depending on the underlying

 What happens to my Account Value during volatile market situations?

 The Highest Daily Lifetime Income v3.0 suite of benefits uses a predetermined mathematical

 formula to mitigate some of the financial risks we incur in providing the guarantees under